Chillee/MovieRankings/musicals.md

 ### 1. Waitress
 - Watched with Katie on Broadway

+### 1. Moulin Rogue
+- Watched with Horace, Qian, Katie 10/02/22 (BroadwaySF)
+- This was the worst opening that I've ever watched.
+Things got a lot better and I find the second act to be much better than the first.
+In general, any number which had a chorus singing was loud and a bit obnoxious.
+I had no idea what was going on in the opening number and it set my expectations for the musical very low.
+I really did not enjoy any song that didn't move the plot forward.
+- Once we started learning about the plot and the main characters, I found myself enjoying things a lot more.
+- There were some interesting lighting effects.
+Of note, I've never seen the one where they alternate between lights from the left and right so you see one side and then the shadow.
+That was pretty cool.
+- I yearned for hearing a cover of Kanye in Diamonds of Forever but instead we got the original song.
+I was just waiting for the beat to drop.
+That would have been a highlight.
+- The medleys were an interesting twist on the jukebox musical, but it was hard for me to shake off the nostalgia of 2010's youtube pop song medley's.
+The felt a bit dated to me.
+- Some lyrics feel super out of place.
+For example, "like the fourth of july" in firework when we're in France.
+Maybe this takes place after the American revolution but it's still kinda weird.
+- The male lead was very very good, broadway material.
+The female lead...
+I couldn't tell how good she was but her mic was set up so she would peak on the loud parts and that ruined her songs for me.
+Particularly when the two of them have duets and her voice overshadows the guy.
+- The audience laughed whenever a familiar tune started (which was often).
+I found this off putting because it just wasn't that funny to me.
+- Roxanne was my favorite song because of the beautiful violin solo.
+I really wish they incorporate some melodies from Carmen Fantasy... it would just fit so perfectly.
+We see on stage a women in a red dress.
+The themes fit with Carmen and we are listening to a violin solo.
+Not to mention, they include Carmen in other parts of the musical.
+Oh well...
+I loved listening to it.
+- I got much more into the music in the second act.
+I think it helped to have my expectations set of what kind of music we would be hearing.
+- I quite liked the plot (which is rare for me to say).
+Why are there so many stories of men falling in love with prostitutes?

+### 1. &Juliet
+- Watched with Katie 09/22 (West End)
+- Besides the Mamma Mia movie, this was my first jukebox musical.
+I think the musical itself is entertaining, but the reason I enjoy musicals is listening to the soundtrack afterwards.
+When I see a cover of a pop song, it's hard for to not imagine 2010's youtube where most of the musicals were cover artists.
+Besides that, comedies just don't have the same lasting power as dramas.
+I want to see Hadestown again and again.
+I'm fine with seeing &Juliet once in my live.
+I'm not interested in another performers rendition of pop songs.
+- I find that jukebox musicals are a bit cheesy since they have to incorporate some weird lyrics that are part of the original song.
+They are played off as jokes.
+Or when two characters have a conversation in song that originally was written for one singer.
+- All that said, I really liked the cover of Blow.
+That's one of the only songs I remember.
+- This feels like the first "modern" musical that I've watched.
+The characters are woke, there's non-binary characters that have legit storylines.
+It's very much focused on female empowerment and rewriting history.
+Feels like it was writing for my generation.
+I knew every single song (by lyric).
+- I enjoyed Anne's character and performance the most.
+She reminds me of Persephone.
+The other characters were all decent but not particularly memorable.
+- The production was on the level of Beetlejuice, except a completely different aesthetic.
+I enjoyed all the lighting and vfx.
+- Romeo coming back in act 2 was pretty funny.

 ### 1. Book of Mormon (rewatch)
 - Watched with Katie at the Eugene O'neill Theatre on 07/3/22